Download the all-new Republic app:

 Advertisement

 It was finally 8 pm and I finished my shift.
 My colleague, on a night shift walked in and honestly, it bought me a sense of hope.
-I took my PPE kit off (haunting task for me), gave a handover to my colleague and left, hoping for my next shift to go better and pandemic to end soon.
+I took my PPE kit off (haunting task for me), gave a handover to my colleague and left, hoping for my next shift to go better and the pandemic to end soon.

-(im: Representational/File)
+(image: Representational/File)

 21:16 IST, November 1st 2020